erhant/burning_castle/README.md

 - `12 ==> 6`

 ## Plots
-The name _Burning Towers_ comes from the plots of this function from integers to integers.
-It seems as if there are a few towers that are on fire 🔥!
+The name _Burning Tower_ comes from the plots of this function from integers to integers.
+It seems as if there are a towers that are on fire 🔥!

 Up to 5,000: